emmajanedrews/base-template/_posts/2018-02-05-4-reasons-people-really-want-to-buy-a-house.md

 There are many financial benefits to owning a home, but these are the four real reasons why people really want to buy a house:

-**1. They are looking for a stable environment so they can start their family.**
+**1. You are looking for a stable environment so you can start your family.**

 **2. Owning a home gives you a sense of safety and security.** When you own a home, it’s yours.
 This is a safe environment that makes you feel better.

 {% include pullquote.html %}

-**3. You have your own space to do what you want.**You can raise your kids, get pets, and set up your garage for your hot rod cars.
+**3. You have your own space to do what you want.&nbsp;**You can raise your kids, get pets, and set up your garage for your hot rod cars.
 Do what you want to do.

 **4. You are the boss.** You can renovate, remodel, update the kitchen, or do some landscaping in the yard.
 You can do whatever you want without answering to anyone else.